Get started today!

 Application requirements include completing an online application and providing undergraduate and (if applicable) graduate transcripts.
 A grade point average of 3.0 is mandated for undergraduate work.
 Prospective students should provide two letters of recommendation, one of which must be from a faculty member at an accredited institution.
-In addition, the applicant should submit GRE test scores and TOEFL scores (if applicable), a curriculum vitae, and acknowledgement of the College of Education policy on clearances.
+In addition, the applicant should submit GRE test scores (waived for 2023 Fall start) and TOEFL scores (if applicable), a curriculum vitae, and acknowledgement of the College of Education policy on clearances.

 The deadline to apply is December 1 for a Fall semester start.

 The Educational Specialist program requires students to take 66 credits.
 Typical Ed.S. candidates complete the program in three years, with two years of course work and one year of a full-time internship.

 A normal course load would be three courses for 10 credits in the fall, three courses for 10 credits in the spring and one to three courses in the summer for 3-10 credits.

 Gaining hands-on experience is an important part of the program so practicums are integrated throughout with course-based curriculum the first year and a formal practicum the second year.
 Across both years, students accumulate 200 hours of practical experience.
 The final year is an internship, and Ed.S. candidates must successfully complete a comprehensive exam, which consists of an extensive portfolio review.

 Students who complete the program are eligible to apply for state certification as school psychologists.